dart-lang/site-www/src/security.md

 Dart's security strategy is based on five key pillars:

 * **Identify**: Track & prioritize key security risks by identifying core assets, key threats and vulnerabilities.
 * **Detect**: Detect and identify vulnerabilities using techniques and tools like vulnerability scanning, static application security testing and fuzzing.
 * **Protect**: Eliminate risks by mitigating known vulnerabilities and protect critical assets against source threats.
 * **Respond**: Define processes to report, triage and respond to vulnerabilities or attacks.
 * **Recover**: Build capabilities to contain and recover from an incident with minimal impact.

 ## Reporting vulnerabilities

 To report a security issue, use [https://g.co/vulnz][].
 Coordination and disclosure happen in the [dart-lang GitHub repos][repos] (including [GitHub security advisories][]).
-Please include proper description of the issue, the steps you took to create the issue, affected versions, and any mitigations for the issue.
+Please include detailed description of the issue, the steps you took to create the issue, affected versions, and any mitigations for the issue.
 The Google Security Team will respond within 5 working days of